Is My Loved One Addicted to Narcotics

 Narcotics are highly addictive, and if you believe a loved one has a problem it is important to seek help now.

 While the physical aspect of addiction may seem like the driving force behind this condition, narcotic effects actually take root within the mind and brain of the individual.
-According to the University of California – Los Angeles, narcotic opiates interfere with normal brain cell functions in such a way as to alter the way the brain functions over time.
+Narcotic opiates interfere with normal brain cell functions in such a way as to alter the way the brain functions over time.

-Certain key groups of brain cells work to secrete the neurotransmitter chemicals that regulate brain and body functions.
+Certain key groups of brain cells secrete neurotransmitter chemicals that regulate brain and body functions.
 Someone addicted to narcotics goes through a gradual process where drugs eventually take over normal brain chemical processes.

-Once addicted to narcotics, a loved one is, for the most part, unaware of any changes in his or her behavior, attitude or lifestyle while those closest to the addict can plainly see the damaging effects.
+Once addicted to narcotics, a loved one is, for the most part, unaware of any changes in their behavior, attitude or lifestyle, while those closest to the addict can plainly see the damaging effects.

 Mental/Emotional Condition

-Under normal conditions, the brain maintains a certain chemical equilibrium based on the levels of neurotransmitters present at any given moment.
-At the outset, narcotic opiates cause a state of chemical imbalance to develop throughout the brain while gradually weakening the brain’s ability to function on its own.
+Under normal conditions, the brain maintains a chemical equilibrium based on the levels of neurotransmitters present.
+At the outset, narcotic opiates cause a state of chemical imbalance to develop throughout the brain while gradually weakening the brain’s ability to function independently.

 • Periods of depression